laozhou-in-germany/Chens_LMS_Public/docs/docs/ref12_journal.md

 There are 3 note types for journals:

 1. **🌄Daily note**: daily routine and random daily notes.
-2. **🎉Event note**: important event, for both private and working events. e.g. Parties, trips and conferences.
+2. **🎉Event note**: important event, for both private and working events. e.g. parties, trips and conferences.
-3. **🖥Meeting note**: meeting minutes
+3. **🖥Meeting note**: meeting minutes.

 ## Workflow